 Clear Crowd Responses Automatically

-For Fully Automatic Polls that have the above Restart Experience Automatic setting enabled, enabling this setting will automatically clear crowd responses each time your Poll restarts.
-This will cause your Poll to start fresh with zero existing responses or rankings after each automatic restart.
-This is useful when you want to run a Poll repeatedly over the course of an event but have it start fresh with zero participants or scores each time it loops.
+For Fully Automatic Polls that have the above Restart Experience Automatic setting enabled, enabling the Clear Crowd Responses Automatically setting will also automatically clear crowd responses each time your Poll restarts.
+This will cause your Poll to start fresh with zero existing responses after each automatic restart.
+This is useful when you want to run a Poll repeatedly over the course of an event, but have it start fresh with zero participants each time it loops.

 More Information on Polls & Settings